Sunday, 12 February 2023

 Friday, 3 February 2023

-February 2-4 Cape Evans, Cape Royds and the Ross sea
+February 2-4 Cape Evans, Cape Royds and the Ross Sea

 This morning, whichever date, most of the ice around Cape Evans had blown away and we were set to make a landing.
-The site was as I remember it – it is cared for meticulously by the NZ Antarctic Heritage Trust.
+The site was as I remember it – it is cared for meticulously by the New Zealand Antarctic Heritage Trust.
 We split into groups – some went to the hut and others went walking and then we switched.

 Before entering the hut (built in 1911 as part of the British Antarctic Expedition of 1910–1913) we had to remove our boots and only a couple of people were allowed in at a time.
-It was quite eerie standing in the space where 112 years ago men had toiled at all manner of things to keep going and to made life bearable (I have included a collage of photos of the hut dating back to that expedition, the expedition from which Scott tragically never returned).
+It was quite eerie standing in the space where 112 years ago men had toiled at all manner of things to keep going and to made life bearable.
+(I have included a collage of photos of the hut dating back to that expedition, the expedition from which Scott tragically never returned).

 "It is a time warp without parallel.
 You walk into Scott's hut and you are transported to the year 1912 in a way that is quite impossible anywhere else in the world."
 Sir David Attenborough.